How Long Does SEO Take To Work? 7 Steps to Get Started.

 Website’s don’t just rank in Google because they have good content.
 You need to tell Google about this content off of the website and link back to it.

-Whether it’s guest posting on blogs, using social media, commenting on industry forums or other ways to link to your site, the more highly authoritative websites that link back to your company site, the more the search engines will start paying attention to it.
+Whether it’s guest posting on blogs, using social media, commenting on industry forums or other ways to link to your site, the more highly authoritative websites that link back to your company site (quality backlinks), the more the search engines will start paying attention to it.

 Websites with high domain and page authority are prime targets to build your online credibility.